cGuille/pdf-merge-nw/README.md

  - rename the zip file `src.nw` (without the .zip extension, it's ok!) and put it right into the `bin` folder;
  - in the `build` directory, go to the `win` folder and execute the batch file called `build.bat` (double click the file).

-###On GNU/Linux:
+###On GNU/Linux (64 bits, you may adapt the script for 32 bits systems):
   - simply run the shell script `build.sh` located on `build/linux`.
 Not that you must launch the script from the `build/linux` directory.

-More info about building a NodeWebkit app on [the NodeWebkit wiki](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps).
+More info about building a Node-Webkit app on [the Node-Webkit wiki](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps).

 ##Run an existing built